-- For the 1% AEP event plus 40% climate change, approximately 9.8% of the total area of the site would be required for flood storage based on a 1.5m deep pond to ensure runoff volumes do not exceed existing rates. - The drainage strategy should consider the surrounding roads and access routes in terms of drainage capacities, network conditions and maintenance. - The NaFRA2 release of the RoFSW should be considered at the FRA stage. - Note that the RoFSW map is not suitable for identifying whether an individual property will flood and is therefore indicative.
+- Current and future risk are confined to the unnamed tributary of Shirtcliff Brook flowing through the north of the site and along the eastern site boundary. - The channels onsite should be kept in place and remain unobstructed.
+They should be maintained and included within the landscaping design of the development as a blue green corridor including for an 8 metre no development buffer of the channel. - For the 1% AEP event plus 40% climate change, approximately 9.9% of the total area of the site would be required for flood storage based on a 1.5m deep pond to ensure runoff volumes do not exceed existing rates. - The NaFRA2 release of the RoFSW should be considered at the FRA stage. - Note that the RoFSW map is not suitable for identifying whether an individual property will flood and is therefore indicative.
 The RoFSW map is not appropriate to act as the sole evidence for any specific planning or regulatory decision or assessment of risk in relation to flooding at any scale without further supporting studies or evidence.